wa1995/Contact-Management-Application/README.md

 ### Future Enhancements
 Continuously exploring opportunities for improvement, with planned enhancements including advanced search capabilities, contact categorization, and integration with external APIs for enriched contact information.

+### Technologies Used
+React.js for front-end development
+CSS for styling and responsive design uuid library for generating unique identifiers
+Local Storage API for data persistence